 I made the decision that I would eat only things that came out of the ground, or grew on trees, or I that I had to chase down and kill.

-I read everything I could about the Paleo Diet, and decided that was the lifestyle for me.
+I read everything I could about the Ketogenic Diet, and decided that was the lifestyle for me.

 Also, on my morning walks, I did 20 air squats every 15 minutes.